- Business Management with Human Resource Management

 World-leading

-6th in the UK
+11th in the UK

 *Measured by % positivity based on Q1-24 for all institutions listed in the Guardian University Guide league tables.

-Accreditation
+Accreditation and/or recognition

 What you will study

-Our BSc (Hons) Business Management with Human Resource Management course offers a wide variety of modules on topics including organisational psychology, international aspects of people management, and employee relations, in addition to core business and management topics.
+Our BSc (Hons) Business Management with Human Resource Management degree offers a wide variety of modules on topics including organisational psychology, international aspects of people management, and employee relations, in addition to core business and management topics.

 You’ll gain an overall view of human resource management and explore different ways to approach human resources.
 As well as having the opportunity to take further specialist pathway modules, you can also complement the core modules with electives from other pathways.